arthurwelle/codehover/README.md

 ## An example

-To be fair this example is not well yet implemented.
+To be fair this example is not well implemented yet.
 To make it side by side I manually change the CSS of the whole page.

 ![](Example_MAP.gif)